 Why do people migrate?
 Where to and for what reasons?
 What is the fate of the different indigenous populations in the Americas?
 In Via PanAm, Kadir van Lohuizen investigates the roots of migration in the Americas, a phenomenon which is as old as humanity but is increasingly portrayed as a new threat to the Western world.

-Via PanAm follows Van Lohuizen’s footsteps from the very south of Chile to the very north of Alaska.
+Via PanAm follows Van Lohuizen’s footsteps from Tierra del Fuego in southern Chile to Prudhoe Bay, northern Alaska.
 Travelling almost 40,000 km along the Pan-American Highway and crossing through 15 countries, Van Lohuizen visualized the stories of the communities, regions and societies he encountered.
 His work reflects a diverse range of migration experiences both historic and contemporary.

 The photo stories reflect the complexity of migration – the diverse motivations for coming and going, the struggles and successes, the economic, political, social and environmental contexts, as well as the intimate moments and personal stories – some touching upon current issues, some on topics long forgotten but not resolved.